The Mission

 PUNCH satellites in orbit around Earth.

 PUNCH is a NASA Small Explorer mission that will make global, 3D observations of the young solar wind, from the outermost solar atmosphere to the inner heliosphere.
 Images of unprecedented quality will help to close a 60-year gap in measurement and understanding of what occurs in this region of space.
-PUNCH is scheduled to launch in April of 2025.
+PUNCH is scheduled to launch in early 2025.

 The PUNCH mission consists of a constellation of four small satellites in Sun-synchronous, low Earth orbit that together will produce deep-field, continuous, 3D images of the solar corona as it makes a transition to the young solar wind: from 1.5° (6 R) to 45° (180 R) from the Sun.
 The PUNCH cameras sense normal visible light and its linear polarization which allows the 3D location of solar wind features to be measured.